preciousakams/Hotel-Room/README.md

 ### API Documentation

-You can find the API documentation by:
+You can find the API documentation by

 ```
 $ rails server